 This blog has given a brief overview of some of the current views about trauma and is also informed by my experience working with clients who have experienced traumatic events in their lives, and by my own life path and healing journey.
 However, if you are reading this as someone who has experienced trauma, or who thinks they might have experienced trauma, it’s important to let your own experience be your guide.
 Everybody heals differently, and beneath our traumatic responses we all have a deep knowing of what will move us towards healing and wholeness, and whether or not this is the right time to take a particular step.
 It’s important to get advice – but I recommend that you yourself make the final decision about how to proceed and who you choose to do such work with.

 There are many different types of trauma and everyone’s experience is different.
 Healing The Shadow work isn’t suitable for everyone, but many people find it helpful at certain stages of their journey.
 Shiatsu can also support people working with traumatic memories by working directly with the body and the information held there.
 For further information about Healing The Shadow and Shiatsu visit

 or call 01373 300749 if you’d like to talk to me directly.

-Trauma held in the body is related to the ‘Lover’ archetype.
-To watch a talk about the Lover archetype follow this link:
+Trauma held in the body is related to the ‘Feeling Body’ archetype.
+To watch a talk about the Feeling Body archetype follow this link: The Feeling Body (Please note: The Feeling Body is the archetype traditionally known as ‘The Lover’.
+Feel free to use whichever name fits best for you.)

 For further reading about trauma and the body…